zelenchuk/github_workflow/README.md

 `git config user.email "new@email.com"`

+### 3. Checking

+- Try to commit.

+- GitHub or Bitbucket ask you to login again!

-### 3. Try to commit and check who been the author of this sending.
+- Check who been the author of this sending.
 If that you?
 Thats works!
-Enjoy!

-GitHub or Bitbucket ask you to login again!

-### 4. Enjoi
+### 4. Enjoy